Digitalswede/ADS_2021/README.md

 Student ID: 21087024

 <h1> Introduction </h1>
-This is the readers guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.
+This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.
 Below are the criteria from the scoring matrix with detailed information about each criteria.

 <h2> Datacamp </h2>